View the complete 2023-2024 curriculum guide here.

 Advanced Honors Mathematics: Multivariable Calculus

-Multivariable Calculus takes the concepts covered in single variable calculus and extends them to multiple dimensions.
+Multivariable Calculus takes the concepts covered in single-variable calculus and extends them to multiple dimensions.

 Advanced Honors Mathematics: Number Theory